aclozovoy/wikipedia/README.md

 db_load.py loads the data from the API request into the MySQL database.

-Tableau loads data from the MySQL database.
+Tableau loads data from the MySQL database: https://public.tableau.com/app/profile/andrew.lozovoy/viz/WikipediaPageViews_16612873165990/InfoPage